 How to Grow and Care for Euphorbia stellispina

-Light: Providing your Euphorbia stellispina with plenty of sunlight is important for optimal growth.
+Light: For optimal growth, Euphorbia stellispina needs plenty of sunlight.
 Place it near a sunny window or move it to your balcony or garden during the warmer months, gradually increasing sun exposure to avoid sunburn.

 Soil: Use a well-draining soil, either a commercial potting mix formulated for succulents or create your own well-draining soil.